Our assessment process

 How we shortlist applications

-If your application aligns with our funding priorities and preferred charity profile, we will conduct a full assessment.
+If your application aligns with our funding priorities, we will conduct a full assessment.
 This process includes:

 • Understanding your charity’s place in the sector: We look at other similar or complementary services (charitable or statutory) in your local area or nationally and assess how your work complements these.